 Similarly, in the case of messages signed using [DKIM] or other message-signing methods that sign header fields, this removal action could invalidate one or more signatures on the message if they covered the header field to be removed.
-This behavior can be desirable since there's little value in validating the signature on a message with forged header fields.
+This behavior can be desirable, since there's little value in validating the signature on a message with forged header fields.
 However, signing agents MAY therefore elect to omit these header fields from signing to avoid this situation.

 An MTA SHOULD remove any instance of this header field bearing a version (express or implied) that it does not support.
-However, an MTA MUST remove such a header field if the [SMTP] connection relaying the message is not from a trusted internal MTA.
+However, an MTA MUST remove such a header field if the SMTP connection [SMTP] relaying the message is not from a trusted internal MTA.
+(As discussed above, this too can result in invalidation of signatures.)
 This means the MTA needs to be able to understand versions of this header field at least as late as the ones understood by the MUAs or other consumers within its ADMD.